Haivision/srt/docs/Developers.md

 could be provided by some foreign dependent script (like `build-gmock`) and therefore they are mistakenly added to the list.

-## Submitting an Issue

-If you found an issue or have a question, please submit a (GitHub Issue)[github-issues].
-Note that questions can also be asked in the SRT Alliance slack channel:
-[start the conversation](https://slackin-srtalliance.azurewebsites.net/) in the `#general` or `#development` channel on [Slack](https://srtalliance.slack.com).

-## Submitting a Pull Request

-Create a pull request from your fork following the [GitHub Guide][github-guide-prs].

-### Commit Message Format

-We use a certain format for commit messages to automate the preparation of release notes.

-Each commit must start with one of the following tags, identifying the main scope of the commit.
-If your PR contains several distinguishable changes, it is recommended to split them into several commits, using the described commit message format.

-Please note that it is preferred to merge PRs by rebasing onto the master branch.
-If a PR contains several commits, they should be in the defined format.
-If your PR has several commits, and you need to update or change them, please use `git rebase` to save the commits structure.
-An alternative merging strategy is squash-merging, when all commits of the PR are squashed into a single one.
-In this case you can update your PR by making additional commits and merging with master.
-All those secondary commits will be squashed into a single one after merging to master.

-The format of the commit message is `[<tag>] <Message>`, where possible commits tags are:

-* `[apps]`- commit mainly changes sample applications or application utilities, including testing and example applications.
-* `[core]` - commit changes the core SRT library code.
-* `[test]` - commit changes or adds unit tests.
-* `[docs]` - commit changes or adds documentation.

 [git-setup]: https://help.github.com/articles/set-up-git
 [github-issues]: https://github.com/Haivision/srt/issues